 Instructions

-3. Add the seeds and pod to the saucepan.
-Heat over medium-low until just about to boil — when you see bubbles forming at the edges, remove from heat, cover, and let steep for 15–20 minutes.
+- Add the seeds and pod to the saucepan.
+Heat over medium-low until just about to come to a boil — when you see bubbles forming at the edges, remove from heat, cover, and let steep for 15–20 minutes.

-4. Separate the egg yolks, weighing out 35g (1.2 oz) into a medium mixing bowl.
+- Separate the eggs and weigh out 35g (1.2 oz) of egg yolks into a medium mixing bowl.

-6. Place a fine-mesh strainer (not too fine — you want the vanilla seeds to pass through) over the egg mixture.
-Pour the infused milk mixture through the strainer, discarding the pod.
+- Place a fine-mesh strainer (not too fine — you want the vanilla seeds to pass through) over the egg mixture.
+Pour the infused milk mixture through the strainer and discard the pod.
 Whisk gently to combine.

-7. Skim off any foam with a spoon for a smoother custard, then divide evenly into two ramekins.
+- Skim off any foam with a spoon for a smoother finish, then divide evenly into two ramekins.

-8. Preheat the oven to 212°F (100°C) and bake for 45–50 minutes (no water bath needed) until the surface is set but the centers still have a slight wobble (not runny).
+- Preheat the oven to 212°F (100°C) and bake for 45–50 minutes (no water bath needed) until the surface is set but the centers still have a slight wobble (it should not be liquid).

-10. When ready to serve, sprinkle a thin layer of brown sugar over each custard.
-Brush away excess sugar around the ramekin edges.
-Using a torch, move in circles to melt the sugar evenly to a light golden color.
-Add a second sprinkle of sugar in the center and torch again until a crisp golden caramel crust forms.
-Let sit for 2–3 minutes before enjoying.
+- When ready to serve, sprinkle a thin layer of brown sugar over each custard.
+Brush away any excess sugar around the edges of the ramekins.
+Using a torch, move the flame in small circles to melt the sugar evenly until lightly golden.
+Add a second light layer of sugar in the center and torch again until a crisp caramel crust forms.
+Let sit for 2–3 minutes before serving.

-11. Chilled Crème Brûlée keeps up to three days in the fridge.
-For best texture, caramelize the sugar just before serving.
+- Crème Brûlée can be stored in the refrigerator for up to three days.
+For the best texture, caramelize the sugar just before serving.

 Watch the full step-by-step video: Classic French Crème Brûlée